tanishkaakushwah/terraform-blueprints/README.md

-# terraform-blueprints
-🚀 Terraform projects and labs — practical implementations of IaC concepts using modules, functions, dynamic blocks, and map-based iterations.

 # Terraform Labs 🧩

 This repository contains a collection of **Terraform-based Infrastructure as Code (IaC) projects** — covering a wide range of use cases from foundational setups to advanced infrastructure design patterns.